rob-luke/AuditoryStimuli.jl/paper.md

 Taken together, the `AuditoryStimuli.jl` package fills a need within the auditory research community for a open-source real-time audio framework.
 The package addresses the communities need for a frame-based audio framework, that is computationally efficient and can be used in neuro feedback applications as well as audio processing development.
-An issue tracker and means for code contribution are provided.
-And the package provides installation instructions, documentation, and tutorials.
+An issue tracker and means for code contribution are provided, and the package provides installation instructions, documentation, and tutorials.

 # Audience

-`AuditoryStimuli.jl` is designed for students and researchs of all levels in the fields of auditory perception science, auditory neuroscience, neurofeedback research, and audio signal processing engineering.
+`AuditoryStimuli.jl` is designed for students and researchers of all levels in the fields of auditory perception science, auditory neuroscience, neurofeedback research, and audio signal processing engineering.

 # Notes